kamilazdybal/PCAfold/docs/tutorials/demo-pca-on-sampled-data-sets.rst

   (eigenvalues, eigenvectors, pc_scores, _, _, _, _, _) = reduction.pca_on_sampled_data_set(state_space, idx_manual, scal_crit, n_components, biasing_option)

 Finally, we can generate all the same plots that were shown before.
-Here, we are only going to present the new biased manifold using current sampling:
+Here, we are only going to present the new biased manifold resulting from current manual sampling:

 .. image:: ../images/generalize-sampling-biased-manifold.png
     :width: 500